 FDIC National Rate Caps

-Under the FDIC’s “national rate cap,” less-than-well-capitalized banks may not pay interest rates that significantly exceed the prevailing rate in the institution’s market area or the prevailing rate in the market area from which the deposit is accepted.
+Under the FDIC’s “national rate cap,” less-than-well-capitalized banks may not pay interest rates that significantly exceed the prevailing rate in the institution’s market area or in the market area from which the deposit is accepted.
 The rate paid on out-of-area deposits cannot exceed the national rate caps.
 Recognizing that competition for deposit pricing has become increasingly national in scope, in 2009 the FDIC established a presumption that the prevailing rate in all market areas is the FDIC national rate cap.
-Also in 2009, the FDIC decided that its policy of pegging the national rate cap to 120 percent of the current yield on U.S. Treasury obligations with similar maturities was not working due to the extremely low interest rate environment.
-The FDIC redefined the national rate caps, for deposits of similar size and maturity, to be “a simple average of rates paid by all insured depository institutions and branches for which data is available.”

-Whether or not the rate cap methodology is improved, the FDIC should only enforce the cap on less-than-well-capitalized institutions.
-Regulators are reportedly referencing the national rate caps during exams of well-capitalized banks and insisting that bank managers speculate as to what would happen to their deposits if their deposit rates were suddenly lowered.
+Furthermore, the FDIC should only enforce the cap on less-than-well-capitalized institutions.
+Regulators are reportedly still referencing the national rate caps during exams of well-capitalized banks and insisting that bank managers speculate as to what would happen to their deposits if their deposit rates were suddenly lowered.
 ICBA views this as a misuse of rate cap policy that must be ended.